RTEMS/rtems-deployment/README.md

 # RTEMS RSB Deployment Tests

-This project proivdes a holds buildset configuration scripts that test the RSB.
+This project provides buildset configuration scripts to test the RSB.
 It provides:

 1. Regression tests for the RSB